Looking back at the life of Paul Newman

 Road to Perdition

-In 2002, Newman left his mark on the 21st century with an role alongside Jude Law in "Road to Perdition."
+In 2002, Newman left his mark on the 21st century with a role alongside Tom Hanks in "Road to Perdition."
 One of the finest performances of his career, the role earned him nearly universal applause from critics and yet another Oscar nomination.
 It would be the last significant role of Paul Newman's career.

 A racer at heart

 Newman's 1969 film "Winning" kicked off a lifelong love affair with auto racing.
 Three years later in 1972, at age 46, Paul Newman became a professional racer, going on to become a four-time Sports Car Club of America (SCAA) champion.
 He also placed in several other high-profile races, owned several Indy cars during the sport's Mario Andretti golden era and even formed his own racing team.
 In 1995, 70-year-old Paul Newman became the oldest competitor ever to complete the 24-hour Daytona Endurance Race, his final competition.

 In the 1970s, Newman was reportedly proud to be named so high up on Richard Nixon's famous "enemies list," but for the actor, politics was a lifelong endeavor.
 He championed causes like gay rights, nuclear disarmament, women's rights and civil rights.
 The year he died, he maxed out his contributions to Barack Obama's election campaign.

 Paul Newman: philanthropist